-Raffles Place in the 60s
+Raffles Place In the Sixties

 Initially known as Commercial Square, Raffles Place has undergone many changes since it was demarcated as a commercial district in the 1822 Singapore Town Plan.
 During the colonial period, Raffles Place witnessed the construction of a series of architecturally beautiful buildings that housed mercantile companies, banks and shops.
 By the time Singapore gained independence in 1965, Raffles Place had become a prime location surrounded by some of the finest looking buildings in the country.

 Find out the name and history of these buildings in this story map.

 View the story map in full screen or on your mobile device by scanning the QR code below.

 This story map does not show a comprehensive coverage of the streets in Raffles Place.